All private landlords must register with the Department for Communities (DFC) Landlord Registration Scheme.

 If you are a tenant, you can check if your landlord is registered, and if they’re not you can report them to us to investigate.

-We enforce this scheme for DFC, and if a landlord fails to register or provides false information for registration we can issue them with a fixed penalty of up to £500, or take offenders to court where they could be fined up to £2,500.
+We enforce this scheme.
+If a landlord fails to register or provides false information for registration we can issue them with a fixed penalty of up to £500, or take offenders to court where they could be fined up to £2,500.

 If you need more advice, please visit www.housingadviceni.org (link opens in new window) or contact Housing Rights who have introduced a Landlord Helpline.
 The contact number is 028 9024 5640.